What will this policy do?

 Why is this policy needed?

 National planning policy requires the tenure of homes needed for different groups in the community, including those requiring affordable homes, to be assessed and that the results of that assessment be reflected in planning policies.
-The Local Plan therefore needs to set out how the Councils will secure affordable homes on new developments to address the identified need.
+The therefore needs to set out how the Councils will secure affordable homes on new developments to address the identified need.
 National planning policy expects affordable housing to be provided on site, and only allows affordable homes to be sought on developments of 10 dwellings or more.

 What consultation have we done on this issue?